Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Exotic Littlewood--Paley decompositions

 The question of reverse Littlewood--Paley inequalities in the spirit of \eqref{eq:RLP} is equally interesting in related settings.
 For example, in three dimensions, a $\delta$-neighbourhood of a conical segment $|\xi_3|^2 = |\xi_1|^2 + |\xi_2|^2$, $1 \leq |\xi_1|^2 + |\xi_2|^2 \leq 2$, can be naturally decomposed into rectangular slabs of dimensions $\delta \times \delta^{1/2} \times 1$, with corresponding smooth multiplier operators $S_\nu$.
 Once again one has the question of whether

 holds, perhaps up to subpolynomial factors in $\delta^{-1}$.
-This had resisted all attempts (see \cite{MSS}) for forty years, and has only recently been resolved in a {\em tour de force} by Guth, Wang and Zhang in \cite{GuthWangZhang}.
+Despite the fact that $4$ is an even integer, this problem had resisted all attempts (see \cite{MSS}) for forty years, and has only recently been resolved in a {\em tour de force} by Guth, Wang and Zhang in \cite{GuthWangZhang}.
 The techniques apply not only to the $L^4$-boundedness of the operator $\sum_\nu S_\nu$, but also to local smoothing estimates for dispersive PDE.

 Given the difficulty of establishing inequalities such as \eqref{eq:RLP}, it makes sense to consider the corresponding inequalities where the $\ell^2$ and $L^p$ norms are taken in the ``wrong" order, just as with Besov spaces.
 Thus one is led to study inequalities such as